Hari8749/Retinol_classification_model/README.md

 Performance evaluated using accuracy and loss curves

 How to Run the Project

-Clone the repository:
+Clone the repository
 git clone https://github.com/Hari8749/Retinol_classification_model.git

-Navigate to the project directory:
+Navigate to the project directory cd Retinol_classification_model

-cd Retinol_classification_model

-Open and run the notebook or Python script:
+Run the project

 If using Google Colab, upload the notebook and run all cells

 If running locally, ensure Python and required libraries (TensorFlow, NumPy, OpenCV) are installed

 Results